Llandudno Pier: Opening

-The pier was opened to the public on 1 August 1877 by director Dr Nicol.
-Although not completely finished by this time, the pier directors considered it was sufficiently complete to allow public access.
-According to the North Wales Chronicle, upon opening, "a throng of visitors flocked upon it and it presented quite a lively appearance".
-The first steamboat to land passengers on the new pier was the Prince Authur, which arrived in Llandudno at the start of May 1878.
+The first portion of Llandudno pier was opened to the public on 1 August 1877 by pier director Dr. Nicol.
+Although the pier was not completely finished by this time, the directors considered it to be sufficiently ready for public access.
+According to the North Wales Chronicle, when the pier was first opened, "a throng of visitors flocked upon it and it presented quite a lively appearance".
+The first steamboat to land passengers on the new pier was the Prince Arthur, which arrived in Llandudno at the beginning of May 1878.

 Operation

-The pier sustained its first damage during a heavy storm in November 1878, when the landing stage under the pier sustained light damage.
-The landward extension to the same design, still in deep water and also supported on iron columns, was approved by the Llandudno Pier Order 1880 and opened in 1884; a new landing stage was added in 1891.
+The landing stage under the pier sustained light damage during a heavy storm in November 1878.
+A landward extension to the same design, still in deep water and also supported on iron columns, was approved by the Llandudno Pier Order 1880 and opened in 1884; a new landing stage was added in 1891.

-Towards the end of 1907, the owners announced intentions through an application to the Board of Trade to widen the pier, extend it by sea dredging and to construct pavilions and a tramway; these were approved in the Llandudno Pier Order 1908 By 1908, the pier would often be overcrowded during the summer season, causing inconvenience to passengers boarding and alighting from steamboats.
+Towards the end of 1907, the owners announced intentions to widen the pier, extend it by sea dredging and to construct pavilions and a tramway; through an application to the Board of Trade, these plans were approved in the Llandudno Pier Order 1908.
+In the early 1900s, the pier was often overcrowded during the summer season, causing inconvenience to passengers boarding and alighting from steamboats.

-By the start of 1910, the pier was very profitable, allowing the directors to carry out extensive improvements to the pier at a cost of £10,000, which included widening most of the pier.
-Reports suggested that neighbouring towns were envious of the success of the pier and the revenue it was bringing to Llandudno.
+By the start of 1910, the pier was very profitable, allowing the directors to carry out extensive improvements at a cost of £10,000, which included widening most of the pier.
+Reports suggested that neighbouring towns were envious of the pier's success and the revenue it was bringing to Llandudno.
 Concerts in the pier's pavilion were very popular and profitable, with an average surplus of approximately £25 reported in November 1910, despite expenses of around £620 which included financing a music festival.